tommyriska/GoChat/README.md

 # What is PythonChat?
-A studentproject where the goal is to develop a chat-service which will use AES encryption to protect the users and their messages.
+A student project where the goal is to develop a chat-service which will use encryption to protect the users and their messages.

 # How does PythonChat work?